StudioQi/jeto/doc/index.rst

 Intro
 =====

-Jeto is a web UI to provide a centralized and unified access to vagrant machines.
+Jeto gives you a centralized interface to manage hundreds of vagrant machines.
+It can interact with multiple providers : Amazon, VMWare, LXC, VirtualBox.
+Any providers supported by Vagrant is supported by Jeto.

+You can create team, add users, projects and hosts and give specific permissions to every team.

 .. toctree::
-    :maxdepth: 2
+    :maxdepth: 1
     :caption: Quickstart to Jeto

     quickstart/create_new_instance